typekit/fvd/README.md

 ## Values

 The possible values for each property are well defined, and a value is required for each property.
 Values must be a single character.
-The Font Values Description value and its equivalent CSS value for each property are as follows.
+The Font Variation Description value and its equivalent CSS value for each property are as follows.

-Each property must have a default value, but may have aliases for use when generating a Font Values Description.
+Each property must have a default value, but may have aliases for use when generating a Font Variation Description.
 To maintain unambiguous output, there must be no alias return values.

 ### [font-style](http://www.w3.org/TR/css3-fonts/#font-style0)